Rother District

 Rother is a local government district in East Sussex, England.
 Its council is based in Bexhill-on-Sea.
-The district is named after the River Rother which flows within its boundaries.
+The new district was named Rother after the River Rother which flows through the district.

 The neighbouring districts are Wealden, Tunbridge Wells, Ashford, Folkestone and Hythe, and Hastings.
 Aside from its coast, Hastings is surrounded by Rother.

 History

 The district was formed on 1 April 1974 under the Local Government Act 1972.
 It covered the area of three former districts, which were all abolished at the same time: